Skip to content

 This guide walks you through all the steps to get started with contributing to Sailbot! :D

-• Python - Higher level autonomy code; everything running on the Pi.
+• Python - Autonomy code; everything running on the Pi.

 • Docker - Isolated environment for testing and running our code.
 This is so we don't have to worry about "it works on my computer".